 If this is your first time visiting my blog, check out what I believe are a representative sample of the type of posts that I do.
-I do alot of posts designed to illustrate use of specific records, I highlight books and websites occasionally, and I talk about methodology using my own research as examples.
+I do alot of posts designed to illustrate use of specific records and I talk about methodology using my own research as examples.
 Many are focused on African-American and slavery research.
 These are my favorite posts and I hope you like them too:

 Methodology and Analysis

 Harris Family Breakthrough!
 Big City, Here I Come